No. 21 / Glossary

 Claude

-An AI assistant built by Anthropic.
-Claude is used directly via claude.ai and through the Claude API.
-It draws on web content, structured data, and entity signals to generate responses.
+An AI assistant built by Anthropic, used via claude.ai and the Claude API.
+Claude searches the web and cites sources when a question needs current information, and its crawler, ClaudeBot, indexes the pages it draws on.
 Optimising for Claude follows the same principles as general AEO: strong entity authority, structured data, and clear content.

 Copilot